ngeldvis/Notes/notes/setting up rosbridge api.md

 ```

 This should have succcessfully started the ROS bridge, you can then start a ROS Node to run on the server

-this following the tutorial on the official website [here](http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge).